matthewtwarren/SortSpotify/README.md

 python -m src.run
 ```

-If it's your first time running the code, you will need to authenticate the app and give it permission to access you Spotify data.
-An internet browser tab should open to do this.
+If it's your first time running the code, you will need to authenticate the app and give it permission to access your Spotify data.
+An internet browser tab should open automatically to do this.
-- Once started, commands can be executed by entering the name of a command
+- Once started, commands can be executed by entering the name of a command.
+A list of ommands can be found by typing `HELP`

 ```
 SDJ> create playlist